 Membership in ongoing scholarly cohort community and introduction to national network of engaged scholars

-Participate in CBR Summer Institute that introduces Fellows to critical social theory and roots of community-based participatory research (three 4-hour sessions, with required reading, during the month of June, exact dates TBD) led by Ben Kirshner.
-Disbursement of RAship funds is contingent on satisfactory completion of Institute.
+Participate in the CBR Summer Institute that introduces the Fellows to critical social theory and roots of community-based participatory research (two 4-hour sessions, with required reading, exact dates TBD) led by Ben Kirshner.
+Disbursement of funds is contingent on satisfactory completion of Institute.

-Satisfactory progress on CBR project during AY 2017-18, including evidence of reciprocity with community partner.
-Satisfactory progress will depend on the stage of the project when it begins - this will be clarified with each Fellow at the beginning of the year.
+Satisfactory progress on the CBR project during the 2018-19 academic year, including evidence of reciprocity with the community partner(s).
+Satisfactory progress will depend on the stage of the project when it begins - expectations about satisfactory progress will be clarified with each Fellow at the beginning of the year.

-Collaboratively design and implement CBR Showcase in Spring 2018 (details to be determined by Fellows).
+Collaboratively design and implement the CBR Showcase in Spring 2019 (details to be determined by the Fellows).
 See photos from the 2016 showcase here.

-Applications must include the following elements (letters should be emailed to firstname.lastname@example.org together with the application):
+Applications will include the following elements (letters should be uploaded to the online submission form):